Whisky-App/whisky-book/src/game-support/uni2.md

 ## Setup

-- In Whisky, install `d3dx9` using winetricks.
+- In Whisky, install `d3dx9` using Winetricks.
 - Install in Steam as normal.

 Game works perfectly, but movies will not play.